ProFormA/proformaxml/Whitepaper.md

 A test-ref element points to a test element in a ProFormA task.
 A combine-ref element points to a combine element in the grading scheme hierarchy.
 Both elements are described in detail below.

-The function attribute defines the accumulator function that is used to condense several sub results to a single result.
+The **function** attribute defines the accumulator function that is used to condense several sub results to a single result.
 Currently there are three functions to choose from:

    * **sum**: Specifies the sum of several sub scores.
 This is used in a situation, where every child represents a problem aspect that could be solved more or less independently of the other aspects.
 Weights (see below) can be attached to child node references.
 Those child nodes representing easy problem aspects could get lower weights than other aspects.
 If all weights of all direct children of a node add up to 1, this would guarantee, that the parent node result is in [0,1] when all child nodes results are in [0,1].
    * **min**: Specifies the minimum of several sub scores.
 This can be used in an "all or nothing" situation, where a parent score should reflect the worst of the child results.
 Weights can be attached to child node references to express the valency of a child's result.
 The child node representing the easiest aspect among its siblings could get the weight 1.
 Child nodes for grading aspects connected with a higher effort represent scores that are more difficult to achieve.
 These child nodes could get weights larger than 1.
 This would guarantee, that when all child nodes results are in [0,1] also the parent node result is in [0,1].
    * **max**: Specifies the maximum of several sub scores.
 This is used in an "one success is enough" situation, where a parent score should reflect the best of the child results.
 An example is a task or a graded problem aspect that could be solved in different ways and for each way there is a separate test element in the task.
 A solution that succeeds any one of these tests is regarded successful.
 If one of the different ways of solving the task is more sophisticated than the others, the respective child test could get the highest weight 1.
 Easier, less valent solution paths get lower weights between 0 and 1.
 This would guarantee, that when all child nodes results are in [0,1] also the parent node result is in [0,1].

-The ``id`` attribute is optional for the root element and required for combine elements.
+The **id** attribute is optional for the root element and required for combine elements.

+The **title** element is meant to provide a quick and minimal summary of the node and should be formatted as plaintext.
+Multiple consecutive whitespace characters might be collapsed to a single whitespace character by the LMS.

 A valid grading-hints element requires every combine element to be referenced by another combine or root element.
 All combine elements must have a parent node.
 Currently the format requires a combine node's parent to be unique.
 Especially, orphan combine elements are not allowed.
 The root element is the only element without a parent.